malteschoen/pttModelStudies/README.md

 * Shear viscosity as a function of shear rate
 * Elongational viscosity as a function of elongation rate
-* Normal
-* First normal stress difference as a function of shear rate
+* First normal stress (difference) as a function of shear rate
 * Shear stress during start-up
 * Elongational stress during start-up
 * Theoretical (!) molecular weight distribution